 Although, communicable diseases such as malaria (diseases spread from one person to another, airborne disease, or diseases spread through an insect bite) are still a problem in the Asia-Pacific region, the number of malaria cases has greatly reduced over the past ten years.
-With one of the biggest populations in the world, 2017 saw India record the highest number of malaria cases throughout the Asia-Pacific region.
+In 2020, Papua New Guinea recorded the highest number of malaria cases throughout the Asia-Pacific region.
 As malaria has also always posed a huge threat in the Southeast Asian region, governments of the region devised plans to eradicate the disease by 2030.
 Other life threatening communicable diseases which are prevalent throughout the region include HIV and tuberculosis.
 However, recently tuberculosis has become more manageable with high vaccination rates against tuberculosis among children.
 Despite one disease becoming more controlled, there is still a high number of people living with HIV in the Asia-Pacific region.
 This has resulted in a high number of deaths due to AIDS.

-Despite some countries in the Asia-Pacific region possessing more advanced healthcare systems than others, the global outbreak of the coronavirus (COVID-19) shook the Asia-Pacific region as a whole to its core.
-The number of cases soared throughout the pandemic, with India, Indonesia, and the Philippines recording some of the highest case numbers in the region.
-Meanwhile, Brunei, Singapore, and China were among the countries with the highest share of population with at least one COVID-19 vaccine as of January 2022.
+The number of cases soared throughout the pandemic, with India, South Korea, and Japan recording some of the highest case numbers in the region.
+Meanwhile, Brunei, Macao, and Hong Kong were among the countries with the highest share of population with at least one dose of COVID-19 vaccination as of December 2022.